sorcery-studio/amqp-prosumer/README.md

 ### Node.JS and RabbitMQ support

-The tool is transpiled for Node v10, v12 and v14.
+The tool is transpiled for Node `>=12`.
 Each version is integration-tested with the latest RabbitMQ available at Docker Hub.

 ## Limitations